BarryDigby/CRT_workshop/docs/source/introduction.rst

 Subheadings
 ***********

-Subheadings are generated using asterisks beneath the string.
+Subheadings are generated using asterisks beneath the string!